rbowsley/lamplighthelp/source/23-5-0_Evals_Direct-_Working_with_Existing_Campaigns.markdown

 # 23.5.0 {{Eval}}s Direct: Working with Existing Campaigns

-> Once you have set up a campaign, it is possible to go back to view, edit and delete it
+> Once you have set up a campaign, you can view, edit some settings, or delete it